The job of a substitute teacher is an important one. When full-time teachers are absent, it’s up to you to take the lead and keep students on track.

 3. The school principal

 The head honcho at the school you’re visiting can give you the lay of the land.
 Though they may be busy or hard to pin down, be persistent about introducing yourself to them.
-Especially if the teacher you’re subbing for is unavailable, the principal can be a wealth of info to make your days more successful.
+Especially if the teacher you’re subbing for is unavailable, the principal can provide a wealth of info to make your days more successful.

 4. Other school staff